cunum/near-validator-setup-hetzner/README.md

 Run ```cat ~/.ssh/id_rsa.pub``` and copy key

-If you don't have a ~/.ssh folder and/or public key yet, you can create one by running `ssh-keygen -o -t rsa -b 4096` in the terminal of your computer and following the instructions.
+If you don't have a ~/.ssh folder and/or public key yet, you can create one by running `ssh-keygen -o -t rsa -b 4096` in the terminal of your computer and follow the instructions.
 It generates the `id_rsa.pub` together with the secret key.

 h) Server name